Arch Street, The Greenwich Teen Center

 Arch Street, The Greenwich Teen Center is the longest-running, privately funded teen center in the USA.
 It was established in 1981, and is located in Greenwich, Connecticut.
 The Executive Director of the teen center is Kyle Silver.
 Age starts at 12.

+The Greenwich Teen Center was evicted from location at 255 Field Point Road for Failure to Pay Rent.
+It no longer operates at this location.